takuya-ki/swarm-intelligence/README.md

 # swarm-intelligence-examples

-This is easy swarm intelligence algorithm's examples.
+This is examples of easy swarm intelligence algorithm.

 ## Description